 US State Dept Travel Advisory

-The US Department of State currently recommends US citizens RECONSIDER TRAVEL to the French West Indies, which includes the islands of Guadeloupe, Martinique, French Saint Martin, and Saint Barthélemy, due to health and safety measures and COVID-related conditions.
+The US Department of State currently recommends US citizens exercise normal precautions when traveling to the French West Indies, which includes the islands of Guadeloupe, Martinique, French Saint Martin, and Saint Barthélemy.
 Consult its website via the link below for updates to travel advisories and statements on safety, security, local laws, and special circumstances in this country.
 Saint Martin is an overseas region of France.
 Search under France or nearby Caribbean islands for additional basic information.

 US citizens should make sure their passport will not expire for at least 6 months after they enter the country even if they do not intend to stay that long.
 They should also make sure they have at least 1 blank page in their passport for any entry stamp that will be required.
 A visa is not required as long as you do not stay in the country more than 89 days.

 none (overseas collectivity of France); US citizens may call US Dept of State (202)-501-4444 for emergencies; alternate contact is the US Embassy in Barbados (246) 227-4000; US Embassy in Bridgetown, Wildey Business Park, St. Michael BB 14006, Barbados, WI; BridgetownACS@state.gov; https://bb.usembassy.gov

 Lesbian, gay, bisexual, transgender, queer, intersex, and asexual (LGBTQIA+) travelers can face unique challenges when traveling abroad.
 Laws and attitudes in some countries may affect safety and ease of travel.
 Legal protections vary from country to country.
 Many countries do not legally recognize same-sex marriage.
 Approximately seventy countries consider consensual same-sex sexual relations a crime, sometimes carrying severe punishment.

 Local Emergency Phone